The Sports Junkies: Eric Carlton "E.B." Bickel

-Jason William "Lurch Poppa" Bishop
+Jason William "Bish" Bishop

 Nicknamed "Lurch" because of his 6'6" height (a reference to The Addams Family butler on the television show), Bishop grew up in Lanham, Maryland and befriended fellow Junkie Eric Bickel while attending DeMatha Catholic High School in Hyattsville, Maryland, where he played basketball for legendary coach Morgan Wootten.
 Bishop received a scholarship to play basketball at the University of Richmond, then eventually transferred to Salisbury State University to pursue a degree in communications.
 He currently lives in Ashburn, Virginia, with his wife, Theresa, and their two daughters Madden and Ava.

 John-Paul "J.P."
 Flaim

 "J.P."
 Flaim was born in 1970 and grew up across the street from fellow Junkie Eric Bickel in Bowie, Maryland.
 Flaim attended Eleanor Roosevelt High School in Greenbelt, Maryland, and then went on to major in international business at the University of Maryland, College Park before studying law at the Temple University Beasley School of Law in Philadelphia, Pennsylvania.
 In 1997, he failed the Maryland bar exam, reading his results publicly while on the air; however, he passed the exam the following year and can now legally practice law in Maryland.

 Flaim has also fought as a professional middleweight boxer.
 His record is 0–1, having lost his December 9, 2006 debut fight to Jay Watts by TKO in the first round, just days after the death of Flaim's father-in-law.
 In 2007, he was ranked 991st out of the top 999 boxers in the light middleweight division.

 Flaim and his ex-wife Carol, have two children together, a daughter Kelsie (2000), and a son, Dylan Carlos (2007).

 On February 3, 2010, Flaim announced that he and Carol would divorce.
 On August 24, 2012, he married Jessica "Jess" Boughers, a professional fitness model and former Hooters girl, and a former arena football and Washington Redskins cheerleader.
 Flaim and Boughers have a daughter, born in 2017.